ImageOptim/libimagequant/README.md

 Palette generated using this function won't be improved during remapping.
 If you're generating palette for only one image, it's better to use `liq_image_quantize()`.

+## Working with GIF

+The library can generate palettes for GIF images.
+To ensure correct transparency is used you need to preprocess the image yourself and replace alpha values other than 0 or 255 with one of these.

+For animated GIFs see `liq_image_set_background()` which remaps images for GIF's "keep" frame disposal method.
+See [gif.ski](https://gif.ski).

 ## Multithreading

 The library is stateless and doesn't use any global or thread-local storage.
 It doesn't use any locks.